mch3rry/mypage/intake.md

     <textarea rows="2" name="previous-feeding" id="previous-feeding" placeholder=""></textarea>
     <label for="previous-ppmd">If you've given birth before, how was your postpartum experience?
 Do you have any history with postpartum mood disorders (depression, anxiety)?</label>
     <textarea rows="2" name="previous-ppmd" id="previous-ppmd" placeholder=""></textarea>
     <label for="learning">How are you learning about pregnancy, birth and postpartum?
-Books, YouTube, Instagram, TikTok?</label>
+Books, social media?</label>
     <textarea rows="2" name="learning" id="learning" placeholder=""></textarea>
     <label for="classes">Do you plan on taking any childbirth education or breastfeeding classes?
 If so, which?
 Would you like any recommendations?</label>
     <textarea rows="2" name="classes" id="classes" placeholder=""></textarea>